Javier Hernández: 2014 FIFA World Cup

 Hernández scored five times for Mexico during qualification for the 2014 FIFA World Cup.
-On 23 June, Hernández scored Mexico's third goal against Croatia in their 3–1 victory at Arena Pernambuco to qualify the team for the round of 16.
+On 23 June, called up by Miguel Herrera, Hernández scored Mexico's third goal against Croatia in their 3–1 victory after coming on as a substitute at Arena Pernambuco to qualify the team for the round of 16.

 2015 CONCACAF Cup

-On 1 July 2015, Hernández sustained a broken collar bone during a friendly match against Honduras, ruling him out of the 2015 CONCACAF Gold Cup, which Mexico went on to win.
+On 1 July 2015, Hernández sustained a broken collar bone during a friendly match against Honduras, ruling him out of the that year's CONCACAF Gold Cup, which Mexico went on to win.

-In October 2015, Hernández was called up for the CONCACAF Cup – a play-off match to determine CONCACAF's entry into the 2017 FIFA Confederations Cup – against the United States.
-Mexico defeated the U.S. 3–2 after extra time at the Rose Bowl, with Hernández opening the score after ten minutes.
+In October, Hernández was called up by interim manager Ricardo Ferretti for the CONCACAF Cup – a play-off match to determine CONCACAF's entry into the 2017 FIFA Confederations Cup – against the United States.
+Mexico defeated the United States 3–2 after extra time at the Rose Bowl, with Hernández opening the score after ten minutes.

 2016–2018: Copa América Centenario and milestones

-Hernández was included in Mexico's 23-man squad that would participate in the Copa América Centenario tournament.
+Hernández was included by Juan Carlos Osorio to be in Mexico's 23-man squad that would participate in the Copa América Centenario tournament.
 On 5 June 2016, he played 83 minutes in the 3–1 victory over Uruguay, and scored the first goal in Mexico's 2–0 win over Jamaica.
 The goal took Hernández's tally to 45, one goal shy of tying Jared Borgetti's national team record.

 On 12 May 2017, Hernández was included in the national squad that would play in the FIFA Confederations Cup in Russia.
 On 27 May, Hernández became Mexico's all-time top goalscorer with 47 goals when he scored in a friendly against Croatia.
 In Mexico's Confederations Cup debut, he scored Mexico's first goal in an eventual 2–2 draw against Portugal on 18 June, scoring a low header from a Carlos Vela cross.

 On 27 March 2018, Hernández earned his 100th cap in a friendly match against Croatia.